jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 E[X]=\int_{-\infty}^{\infty}xf(x)dx.
 $$

 Example: a fair die game pays 2 dollars if the outcome is greater than 3 and loses 1 dollar otherwise.
-Let \(X\) be the payoff.
+Let $X$ be the payoff.

 Then